 This feature is incredibly useful.
 Aside from the obvious factor of a pedestrian entering the roadway – let’s face it, pedestrians are also distracted while they walk – this system can prevent a driver from striking a pedestrian as they are making a right-hand turn.

 Naturally, a driver will look left to make sure they are not turning into traffic, but will let the car make the turn without looking back.
 In busy intersections this can be dangerous for pedestrians in cross walks.

 Luckily, the PAEB uses cameras or radar sensors to detect a pedestrian and automatically apply the brakes to prevent an unfortunate collision.

 There is a myriad of other features available as well.
 Including systems that alert the driver to objects behind the car when it is in reverse, to back up cameras that show you the area behind a trailer that you otherwise couldn’t see, and even Wi-Fi connectivity for those pesky and distracting devices (more for the passengers of the vehicle, of course).

 All of these advanced systems are incredibly beneficial for the safety of the drivers and those around them.
 However, advanced systems can require advanced repairs.

-You can take your car to a local parts store and diagnose, and even DIY repair a mechanical issue on your vehicle.
 But what if the sensors on your advanced safety systems malfunction?
 That is going to require some advanced technical repair, and advanced repair usually equates to higher repair costs.